Felix Browder: Career

 Browder had an academic career, encountering difficulty in the 1950s in getting work during the McCarthy era because of his father's communist activities.

 Browder headed the University of Chicago's mathematics department for 12 years.
 He also held posts at MIT, Boston University, Brandeis and Yale.
 In 1986 he became the first vice president for research at Rutgers University.

 Browder received the 1999 National Medal of Science.
 He also served as president of the American Mathematical Society from 1999 to 2000.

 In his outgoing presidential address at the American Mathematical Society, Browder noted, "ideas and techniques from one set of mathematical sources imping[ing] fruitfully on the same thing from another set of mathematical sources" as illustration of bisociation (a term from Arthur Koestler).
 He also recounted the moves against mathematics in France by Claude Allègre as problematic.

 Browder was known for his personal library, which contained some thirty-five thousand books.
 "The library has a number of different categories," he said.
 "There is mathematics, physics and science as well as philosophy, literature and history, with a certain number of volumes of contemporary political science and economics.
 It is a polymath library.
 I am interested in everything and my library reflects all my interests."

 Family

 Browder married Eva Tislowitz in 1949, born to Jewish parents.
-Their children included Dr. Thomas Browder, a physicist specializing in the experimental study of subatomic particles, and Bill Browder, who became CEO of Hermitage Capital Management and resides in London.
+Their children included Thomas Browder, a physicist specializing in the experimental study of subatomic particles, and Bill Browder, who became CEO of Hermitage Capital Management and resides in London.

 The late Dr. Browder had two younger brothers who were also research mathematicians, William (an algebraic topologist) and Andrew Browder (a specialist in function algebras).
 Browder died in 2016 at home in Princeton, New Jersey, aged 89.
 "In addition to his brothers, survivors include the above mentioned two sons, Thomas Browder of Honolulu and Bill Browder of London; and five grandchildren."